DownArrows/dab/README.md

 If the bot has been offline for a while, it will pick everything back up where it left, save for messages on Discord and comments of Reddit users that got banned or deleted in the meantime.

-To backup the database, **do not** copy the file it opens (given in the `database` section of the config file, option `path`).
+To backup the databases, **do not** copy the file they open (given in the `database` section of the config file, options `path` and `secrets_path`).
-Only use the built-in backup system by downloading the file with HTTP (which must be enabled in the `web` section by setting `listen`).
+Only use the built-in backup system by downloading the file with HTTP (which must be enabled in the `web` section by setting `listen`) in the case of the main database, and by triggering the backup with HTTP and copying the backup file for the database of secrets.
-It serves a cached backup if it is not too old (`backup_max_age` in the configuration file), and otherwise creates one before sending it.
+No new backup is made if the ones that already exist aren't old enough (`backup.max_age` in the configuration file).

-This can be used in a backup script called by cron, like so:
+Those backup mechanisms can be used in a backup script called by cron.
+Here's an example that assumes the script is set in the crontab of a user which is configured to connect to `anothercomputer` without a password and put the `dab` folden in its home directory:

 	#!/bin/sh
 	set -e
-	bak="/srv/dab/dab.db.bak"
+	dir="$HOME/dab"
+	wget -O "$dir/main.sqlite3" -q http://localhost:3499/backup/main
-	wget -O"$bak" -q http://localhost:3499/backup
+	wget -O /dev/null -q http://localhost:3499/backup/secrets
-	rsync -e "ssh -i /root/.ssh/backup" "$bak" backup@anothercomputer:/var/backups/dab.sqlite3
+	cp /tmp/dab-secrets.bak "$dir/secrets.sqlite3"
+	rsync -a "$dir" $ anothercomputer:

 If after the bot has stopped there are files ending in `-shm`, `-wal` and `-journal` in the folder containing the database file, **do not** delete them, they probably contain data and deleting them could leave the database corrupted.